 Okay so yesterday afternoon I got so engrossed in my craftiness that I never got around to blogging day 76... so here it is:

 A whole bowl full of moustaches!
-I don't really know why I took a photo of the moustaches inside a piece of vintage crockery, but after the party rings on the saucer it somehow seemed like a good idea.
+I don't really know why I took a photo of the moustaches inside a piece of vintage crockery, but after the biscuits on the saucer it somehow seemed like a good idea.
 Endless photos of moustaches can get a little dull, I feel.
 Now at least you have some crockery to look at.

 I cut out LOTS of moustache pieces in preparation for many an hour's patient stitchery (they are marvellously relaxing things to make, particularly at the embroidery stage) and completed seven of the little fellows ready to package up and take to the post office yesterday.
 The women in the post office continue to be delighted by the stickers I put on my parcels (I'm sure they recognise me by my stickers alone), I can only hope that my customers are similarly charmed.
 Decorated packages are so much more fun to receive, I reckon.
 When the stickers run out I am planning to buy a permanent marker or two and do some doodles :)